George Best: Manchester United

-However, the 'holy trinity' of Best, Law and Charlton were still as effective as ever in the 1968–69 campaign.
+The "Holy Trinity" of Best, Law and Charlton were still as effective as ever in the 1968–69 campaign.
 Although, it became obvious that the club's new recruits were not up to scratch as United dropped to 11th in the league before Busby announced his retirement.
 Best later said that "I increasingly had the feeling that I was carrying the team at times on the pitch."
 He scored 22 goals in 55 games, though only he and Denis Law scored more than six league goals.
 In the Intercontinental Cup, fans and players alike looked forward to seeing United take on Argentine opposition Estudiantes de La Plata over the course of two legs.
 However Best said "no one tackled harder or dirtier than this Argentinian team" as a 1–0 defeat at the Estadio Camilo Cichero was followed by a 1–1 draw at Old Trafford.
 In the home tie, Best was kicked and spat on by José Hugo Medina, and both players were sent off after Best reacted with a punch.
-Despite their poor league form, United managed to reach the semi-finals of the European Cup (they had a relatively easy run in getting past the Republic of Ireland's Waterford United, Belgium's Anderlecht, and Austria's Rapid Wien) where they were knocked out 2–1 on aggregate by A.C.
+Despite their poor league form, United managed to reach the semi-finals of the European Cup (they had a relatively easy run in getting past Ireland's Waterford United, Belgium's Anderlecht, and Austria's Rapid Wien) where they were knocked out 2–1 on aggregate by A.C.
 Milan following a 2–0 defeat at the San Siro; Milan goalkeeper Fabio Cudicini was the hero after keeping United to only one goal at Old Trafford.